kanatti/textdraw/docs/ARCHITECTURE.md

    └────────────┘          └──────────────────┘
 ```

 The main loop renders UI from application state, waits for user input, then dispatches events to modify state.
 The next loop frame renders UI based on the modified state.
+See `main.rs` for more details on the rendering loop.

+## State

+`AppState` is the central state container and entry point for all state access.
+Some state is delegated to sub-modules (`CanvasState`, `ToolState`, `FileState`, etc.), but all mutating actions go through `AppState` methods.
+This makes `AppState` act like a store that holds both state and actions.

 ## Event Handlers